sagemath/sagewiki_to_gh-2022-10-10/daysmsri.md

 == Confirmed Speakers ==

-   * John Cremona
+   * John Cremona: Tables of elliptic curves
-   * Tim Dokchitser
+   * Tim Dokchitser: Complex L-functions and the Birch and Swinnerton-Dyer conjecture
-   * Matthew Greenberg
+   * Matthew Greenberg: Elliptic curves over number fields
-   * William Stein
+   * William Stein: Heegner points and the Gross-Zagier formula
-   * Jared Weinstein
+   * Jared Weinstein: Kolyvagin's Euler system
-   * Christian Wuthrich
+   * Christian Wuthrich: p-adic L-series and Iwasawa theory

 == Links ==
    There will be another workshop at MSRI at the same time on elliptic curves for undergrads: http://www.msri.org/up/2010